ninapioquinto/autosupport-ai/README.md

-# ✉️ AutoSupport AI – AI-Powered Email Classification & Response System
+# AutoSupport AI – AI-Powered Email Classification & Response System

 **AutoSupport AI** is an intelligent, automated workflow designed to streamline customer support inboxes.
-It classifies incoming emails, routes them by priority, and sends accurate replies or escalates to a team—powered by GPT-4o and Relevance AI.
+It classifies incoming emails, routes them by priority, and sends accurate replies or escalates to a team powered by GPT-4o and Relevance AI.

 ---

-## 🔧 Features
+## Features

 - **Auto-fetch Incoming Emails**
   Scans inbox for unread messages